ferocioustoast/AEB/README.md

 # Audio Estim Bridge
 Using python with vgamepad to emulate an X360 controller and turn received vibrations into sinewaves with pysinewave.
+This will only work on Windows as vgamepad only works on Windows.

 ## WARNING: This program may unexpectedly shock you.
 The creator is not a professional software developer, audio engineer, or electrical engineer and has no idea what they are doing.
 You have been warned!